dupski/subpackage/README.md

-# Subpackage - Utilities for managing NodeJS projects with sub-packages
+# Subpackage - Utility for managing NodeJS projects with sub-packages

 ## Overview